KalebSabo/Project-GRASP-repo/2 Concept/OnePage.md

 **Final title can change until Day 60

 **Logline**
-Awaken as the Astronaut on a ship with other companions in cryo-genic sleep.
-There is a problem.
-How to solve it is up to you, through your companions, knowledge or dialogue.
-The atmosphere is fluid, from the starship to the surface of unknown planets, exploration is yours to take.
+Awaken as the Astronaut to red strobbing lights, alarms screaming...there is a problem.
+How to solve it is up to you, through your companions, learned knowledge or previous dialogue.
+The atmosphere is fluid, from the starship to the surface of unknown planets, explore this fantastical world through a VNRPG experience.

 **Genre & Tone**
 Silent Protagonist x Soft/Loud mood swings
-Noir, Silence, Scenic,
+Noir, Silence, Scenic, Companions bring different themes

 **Core Fantasy**
-Adrift, Survival, Freedom
+Adrift, Survival, Freedom of choice
-Your decisions can lead to your survival and so much more

 **Target Length & Scope** (locked for 90 days)
 ∼2 hours first playthrough